 Parliamentary Procedure in Wisconsin

 Groups may adopt a particular manual of procedural rules as their parliamentary authority.
-The two most popular manuals are:
+The most popular manual is:

 References that are specific to local governments in Wisconsin are: